Paul Ardaji

 Paul W. Ardaji is an American film producer, former international advertising and marketing executive, and restaurateur.
-Ardaji is particularly notable for his role as producer during the early stages of production for the award-winning American film Ali (2001), which focused on the life of boxer Muhammad Ali.
+Ardaji is particularly known for his role as producer during the early stages of production for the 2001 American film Ali, a biographical dramatization of the life of boxer Muhammad Ali.

 Early career

 Ardaji founded the Middle East Advertising and Marketing Company (Meamco), a New York-based marketing agency focusing on Arab markets.

 In 1979, Ardaji signed boxer Muhammad Ali as a spokesperson for Toyota in Saudi Arabia and the Persian Gulf region.
 The famous boxer's voice was broadcast from radios across the Persian Gulf region, boosting Toyota vehicle sales in the region by 18%.
 For decades, Ardaji maintained a close friendship with Ali and eventually came to realize Ali's film potential.
 This crucial initial connection later allowed Ardaji to be able to obtain the rights to Ali's life story for the film Ali in 1992.

 In 1984, Ardaji became the president of Horizon/Meamco after Meamco's merger with Horizon.
 During the mid-1980s, it was the third largest marketing agency serving the Middle East, and filled in a highly crucial gap for connecting Western products to consumers in Arab cultures.